onikienko/chrome-extensions-box/readme.md

 ### Package builder ###

+Make zip package ready to upload to Chrome Web Store.

 - check build version (from `manifest.json`)
 - files (folders) to ignore
 - javaScript minification (if you want)